EndPointCorp/end-point-blog/2013/01/08/conversion-tracking-via-javascript.html.md

 - Most of the above conversion tracking calls have a specific ID that is provided by the marketing service.
 - Images and iframes are appended to a div with an id of hidden_tracking on the page to trigger the conversion request.
 Tracking did not appear to work if the images or iframes were appended to the body element.
 Also in the case of Google Ad Services conversion, the image itself did not have to be appended to the page; a request alone was enough.
-- It's important and extremely helpful to use Google Developer Tools or Firebug to verify these requests go through during development.
+- It’s important and extremely helpful to use Google Developer Tools or Firebug to verify these requests go through during development.
 - Google Analytics tracking does not look much different from non-AJAX conversion tracking, but much of the other tracking code differs from what you might see in on-page tracking events.